Snowflake-Labs/snowpark-containers-llama-2-sample/README.md

 ### Show how you can call in Streamlit

 Open to the Streamlit app you deployed (in main schema or in "already-running-LLM schema") as the last part of the setup portion.
 If the LLM is running you should be able to send messages and get responses.
-If the LLM is not running you'll get an error - likely about URL not being able to resolve.
+If the LLM is not running / has an error, you'll see the Streamlit app returning an error of `APIConnectionError: Error communicating with OpenAI: HTTPConnectionPool(host=llama_2, port=8000)`.
+As an FYI, the reason you see "OpenAI" in this error message is the demo is using the [OpenAI API **format**](https://github.com/lm-sys/FastChat/blob/main/docs/openai_api.md) to communicate with Llama_2.
+It's not calling the OpenAI service or APIs at all.

 ### Create a SQL function